simmonsW/employee-tracker/README.md

   ## Demo Video

-  To see this in action, check out the following demonstration video:
+  To see this application in action, check out the following demonstration video:

   ## Collaborators
   Wyatt Simmons